Japanuspus/adventofcode/2022/README.md

 **Extension**: Solve part 2 in rotated coordinate system.
 - Find possible isolated values for u and v separately and test candidates (approx. 100)

-## Day 16: Proboscidea Volcanium
+## Day 16: Proboscidea Volcanium (1ms)

-Use bitfields for set.
+Was scared about performance on this one, but it turned out that a greedy branch and bound DFS solved it very fast.

+**Extension**: Use a bitvec for tracking visited valves instead of the current `HashSet<[u8;2]>`.

 ## Day 17 Pyroclastic Flow